Whats the Difference Between B2B and B2C Content Marketing?

-When we think of branded content, the campaigns of packaged goods and restaurant chains typically come to mind.
-We picture Red Bull and Chipotle, viral videos and millennials — B2C marketing all the way.
+When we think of content marketing, the campaigns of packaged goods and restaurant chains typically come to mind.
+We picture Red Bull and Chipotle, viral videos and millennials—B2C marketing all the way.
 B2B branded content may not always be as visible, but it’s just as widespread and pursues the same goal: connecting brands with customers in exceptional ways.

 Despite this shared devotion to branded content, the strategies used to approach B2B and B2C content marketing are notably different.
 Marketers in both spaces hope to engage potential customers through stories.
 But the nature of the messaging and the channels used to distribute those stories are as distinctive as the content itself.